jvs/sourcer/README.md

 output of parsing, rather than the means.

 The main point of Sourcer is that you can just define the thing that you really want, and then get on with your life.
-For example, Sourcer doesn't have a API for parse trees, because it doesn't need one -- as you'll see in the examples.

 ## Features